 All places I worked for thus far were profiled strictly professionally, hence I never considered myself as a blogger but a journo.
 However, after giving this softcore form a try, the outcome outgrew my initially very low expectations.
 This voluntary job with no grand plan behind it turned out to be as equally addictive and enjoyable.
 Limitations associated with printed press were gone, the sensation was truly liberating and all this led to more than 100 writings published at said blog space alone within three years time span.
 Additional skills were developed in the process as I had to coordinate everything by myself.
 Then during Warsaw’s Audio Show in 2014 I met the 6moons.com owner Srajan Ebaen.
 One thing led to another and some of my blog stories translated and republished at his place were the outcome.
 This experience changed me extensively, my approach on how audio hardware should be tested and described in order to have properly informational value was reworked completely.
 Guidance Srajan has been providing me with ever since I consider as the most influential I had the pleasure to receive.
 Tip of the hat to the man for granting me the opportunity to work with him, pointing in the right direction and being supportive along the road.

-Someone once told me that creative work tends to give joy regardless of its sort, one can be a painter, sculptor, blacksmith or carpenter.
-Of course journalistic job fits the description rather well, written words are the result of a creative act after all.
-It doesn’t make much of a difference, the creation process itself is a rewarding mistress indeed and that’s the important bit.
+Someone once told me that creative work tends to give joy regardless of its sort; one can be a painter, sculptor, blacksmith or carpenter.
+Of course journalistic job fits that description rather well since words written down are the result of a creative act after all.
+It doesn’t make much of a difference, the process itself is a rewarding mistress indeed and that’s the important bit.
 In any case, all events above morphed my originative hunger into something different.
-My journalistic picture started to look incomplete eventually, a simple idea was born in the process and Marek had a very similar notion.
-Said gent is to be found below.
-I honestly can’t remember when the two of us met for the first time.
-One of local listening rooms at some presentation somewhere in 2013 is the safest bet.
-But what we both remember clearly is this one particular daydream alike chatter about our own place with global range.
-Things started to move from there and eventually this site happened.
+My journalistic picture started to look incomplete eventually, a simple idea was born in the process and Marek, that would be the man below, had a very similar notion.
+I honestly can’t remember when the two of us met for the first time, but a listening room at some local presentation around 2013 is the safest bet.
+What we both remember clearly however is this one particular daydream alike chatter about our own place with global range.
+Things moved from there and eventually this site came to be.

-It’s safe to say that, after years of experience and continuous service to many audio related places, the time has come for both of us to have a space of our own and to lead this creation of ours as we see fit.
+It’s safe to say that, after years of experience and continuous service to many places within the audio industry, the time has come for both of us to have a space of our own, and to lead this creation of ours as we see fit.
 Enjoy your stay.